abdelrahman-ibrahem/abdelrahman-ibrahem/README.md

-# Hi there, I'm Abdelrahman Ibrahim 👋 ❤️
+# Hi there, I'm Abdelrahman Ibrahem 👋 ❤️

 I am a **Senior Software Engineer at Soft Blue Ocean** with a strong track record in designing, implementing, and adapting technically sophisticated web applications.
 My expertise spans various back-end technologies, with a current focus on **Django**, **FastAPI**, and **Node.js**.
 I thrive on solving complex problems, ensuring scalability, security, and efficiency in the platforms I build.